padmakant-baloji/react-excel-app/README.md

  - Parses the uploaded CSV file/form data and display the parsed data in a table.
  - The displayed table can be exported as a .xslx file.
 ## Installation
-Once you have cloned this repository, enter the following commands.
+Once you clone the repository, enter the following commands.
 ### react-app
 ```sh
 npm install